Drexel-UHC/BEDDN/requests/james_p/README.md

 ### Summary
 Peter James reached out to the MESA Neighborhood & Aging team about acquiring Business Establishment Data Derived from NETS (BEDDN) in April 2024.
-Intended use is for creating year-category rasters for the contiguous US.
+Intended use is for creating category-year rasters for the contiguous US.

 ### Files Sent
 1. Folders for every year from 1990-2022 (n=33) containing files for each category (n=255), where every record has a unique establishment ID (created at Drexel) and address ID (created at Drexel) in order to link to lat/longs for spatial processing.
 File name format is: CCC_YYYY.csv, where CCC = category, such as 'AAL', and YYYY = year.
 These files can be linked to BEDDN_addressid_latlong.txt by the address ID.